turingschool/curriculum/source/projects/blogger.markdown

 tags = article.taggings.collect{|tagging| tagging.tag}
 ```

 That's a pain for something that we need commonly.

-The solution was to augment the relationship with "through".
-We'll add a second relationship now to the Article and Tag classes:
+An article has a list of tags through the relationship of taggings.
+In Rails we can express this "has many" relationship through an existing "has many" relationship.
+We will update our article model and tag model to express that relationship.

 In `app/models/article.rb`: